 If you are a dancer interested in applying to Bates, it may be helpful to learn about our program by speaking to a member of the dance department.
-If you are planning to visit campus, please email the director of the Bates Dance Department, Carol Dilley, who would be happy to set up a meeting with you.
+If you are planning to visit campus or have any questions, please email Brian J. Evans (Assistant Professor of Dance) who would be happy to set up a meeting with you.

 The Bates Dance program offers a wide variety of opportunities to all students on campus from your first dance experience to a major or minor in Dance.
 Our program celebrates a diverse and inclusive culture and our philosophy maintains that everyone benefits from the experience and understanding of dance.